 This leads us neatly on to our next question: where are pharmaceuticals made?

-Where Are Pharmaceuticals Made?
+Where Are Prescription Drugs Made?

 If you’ve looked at your medicines’ boxes, you might have noticed it doesn’t say where it was made.
 There’s solid reasoning behind that.